vinodj80211/Python_for_Network_Engg/README.md

-# This is my first chapter of learning python
+# This is the repository of number of chapters to learn python.